Maria Elena Boschi

-Maria Elena Boschi, (/it/; born 24 January 1981) is an Italian lawyer and politician, member of the Chamber of Deputies since 2013.
+Maria Elena Boschi (/it/; born 24 January 1981) is an Italian lawyer and politician, member of the Chamber of Deputies since 2013.
+A Roman catholic, among her supporters she is widely known by the acronym MEB.
+Boschi left the Democratic Party, and has since 2019 been a member of Matteo Renzi's liberal party Italia Viva (IV).

-As a member of the Democratic Party, Boschi has served as Minister for Constitutional Reforms and Relations with the Parliament, from February 2014 to December 2016, delegated to the implementation of the Government Programme of Renzi Cabinet.
-From 12 December 2016 until 1 June 2018 she was the Secretary of the Council of Ministers, in Gentiloni Cabinet.
+As a member of the Democratic Party (PD), Boschi served as Minister for Constitutional Reforms and Relations with the Parliament from February 2014 to December 2016, and was delegated to the implementation of the reform programme of the Renzi government.
+From 12 December 2016 until 1 June 2018, she was the Secretary of the Council of Ministers in the Gentiloni government.

-A Roman catholic, among her supporters she is widely known with the acronym MEB.
-Boschi left the Democratic Party, and has since 2019 been a member of Matteo Renzi's liberal party Italia Viva.

 Early life

-Boschi was born in Montevarchi but raised in Laterina, a small town in the province of Arezzo, Tuscany, where her family has lived for generations; daughter of Pierluigi Boschi, owner of the farm Il Palagio, member of dozens of agricultural and wine associations of the territory, provincial director of Coldiretti, board member of the Camera di Commercio of Arezzo and from 2011 to 2015 director of the Banca Etruria, of which by 2014 was also vice-president, and Stefania Agresti, a headmaster who served three terms in the City Council of Laterina, the last of which as vice-mayor; Stefania Agresti was also a candidate in 2010 regional election in Tuscany for the Democratic Party, but she was not elected.
-Maria Elena Boschi is the first of three siblings: Emanuele Boschi, a public accountant, and Pierfrancesco Boschi, a civil engineer.
+Boschi was born on 24 January 1981 in Montevarchi but was raised in Laterina, a small town in the province of Arezzo, Tuscany, where her family lived for generations.
+Her father is Pierluigi Boschi, owner of the farm Il Palagio, member of dozens of agricultural and wine associations of the territory, provincial director of Coldiretti, board member of the Camera di Commercio of Arezzo and from 2011 to 2015 director of the Banca Etruria, of which by 2014 was also vice-president.
+Her mother is Stefania Agresti, a headmaster who served three terms in the City Council of Laterina, the last of which as vice-mayor; Agresti was also a candidate in 2010 Tuscan regional election for the Democratic Party but she was not elected.
+Boschi is the first of three siblings: Emanuele Boschi, a public accountant, and Pierfrancesco Boschi, a civil engineer.
+She grew up in a fervent Roman Catholic family; Boschi always participated in the religious life of her parish, as altar girl, catechist, reader, and volunteer.
+In 1997, she participated in the World Youth Day in Paris.
+In 2000, she took part to the one organized in Rome for the Jubilee.

-Training and forensic activities

-Boschi grew up in a fervent Roman Catholic family; she has always participated in the religious life of her parish, as altar girl, catechist, reader, and volunteer; in 1997 she participated in the World Youth Day in Paris and, in 2000, in the one organized in Rome for the Jubilee.

 Boschi received a classical education in high school Francesco Petrarca of Arezzo and passed the final exam with 100/100.
-Then she graduated with 110/110 cum laude in Law at the University of Florence.
+She then graduated with 110/110 cum laude in Law at the University of Florence.
 She was a member of the Examining Board of Civil Law of the School of Specialization for the Legal Professions of Florence.
-Moreover, Boschi was a member of the Publiacqua Board, a company in charge of water management for the entire province of Florence from 2009 to 4 June 2013, when she was elected to the Chamber of Deputies.
+Moreover, Boschi was a member of the board of directors of Publiacqua, a company in charge of water management for the entire province of Florence from 2009 to 4 June 2013, when she was elected to the Chamber of Deputies.